 And of course, older adults often suffer from some health conditions that may put restrictions on their diet.
 If you have a medical condition, be sure to talk to your doctor about your nutritional needs.
-There are several ready diets to help with your current needs, such as the diabetic diet, renal diet, and low-carb diet, among others.
+There are several ready diets to help with your current needs, such as the diabetic diet, renal diet, and a low-cholesterol or low-purine diet, among others.

 Tips When Making an Elderly Daily Diet Plan

 Now that you know about the things to consider, here are some tips when creating a meal plan:

 - Add more fruits and vegetables.
 Aim for 2 to 3 servings of fruits and vegetables daily.
 Remember to consider the bright-colored fruits and the dark, leafy greens when preparing meals.